New World Warbler or Wood-warbler

 Most members of this family are insectivores.

 This tendency is particularly marked in the large genus Dendroica.
-In contrast, resident tropical species, which pair for life, show little if any sexual dimorphism (visual physical differences between the sexes) .
+In contrast, resident tropical species, which pair for life, show little if any sexual dimorphism (visual physical differences between the sexes).

 The exceptions to this rule are the Seiurus waterthrushes and Ovenbird, which are strongly migratory, but males and females look identical.
 However, the mostly tropical and sedentary (non-migratory) yellowthroats have distinct differences between the genders.

-Species of New World Warblers or Wood-warblers
+Species of New World Warbler or Wood-warbler

 Description